- What Personal Information do we collect and hold?

 - the collection is necessary to lessen or prevent a serious threat to life, health or safety; or

-- the information is required for another legal reason provided for under applicable privacy legislation (including in Australia, the Privacy Act 1988 (Cth)), or other applicable legislation.
+- the information is required for another legal reason provided for under applicable privacy or other legislation.

 b) Personal Information of Employees and Contractors